 For each constraint set, decoder memory usage measurement only needs to be reported for the sequence class of the largest resolution at the highest target rate point.)

-The memory usage of constraint set 1 is roughly 8GB.
-Another usage of constraint set is now checking.
+The memory usages of the proposed decoder are 8GB and 2GB for constraint set 1 with SDR-A and constraint set 2 with SDR-B, respectively.

 Complexity characteristics of decoder entropy decoding operation